 I'm not the type of person who knows what I want for dinner on Friday on the previous Monday!
 Several months ago I got the bright idea to try using Blue Apron, easy, right?
-I received a three meal kit and wasting two of the meals, I just wasn’t in the mood for what I ordered from Blue Apron.
-To be fair, the food was fresh and adequate quality, but I’m too gastronomically spontaneous to order my meals so far in advance.
+I received a three-meal kit and wasting two of the meals, I just wasn’t in the mood for what I ordered from Blue Apron.
+To be fair, the food was fresh and of adequate quality, but I’m too gastronomically spontaneous to order my meals so far in advance.

 I shop weekly for basics like condiments, crackers, you know, the non-perishable stuff.
 For dinners, I shop the same day, stopping on the way home for a ten-minute grocery detour.
 It's even faster if I use a free service like Clicklist offered at my local Ralph's.